Kaylia Nemour: 2024

 Nemour began the year competing at the World Cups in Cottbus, Baku, and Doha.
 She won gold on the uneven bars at all three competitions.
 At Baku, she also scored a bronze on floor exercise, and at Doha, she won silver on balance beam and gold on floor exercise.

-At the Olympic Games, Nemour qualified for the uneven bars final in first place, as well as the all-around final.
+Despite nursing an ankle injury, at the Olympic Games, Nemour qualified for the uneven bars final in first place, as well as the all-around final.
 During the all-around final, Nemour scored a 55.899 and finished fifth in the competition, the highest placement for an African gymnast in an Olympic all-around final.
 During the uneven bars final, Nemour earned a score 15.700 to win the gold medal ahead of Qiu Qiyuan and Sunisa Lee.
 In doing so, Nemour became the first gymnast from the African continent to win an Olympic gold medal in gymnastics, as well as an Olympic medal of any color in gymnastics.

 2025

 Nemour returned to competition at the International Gymnix competition in Montreal; she won gold in the all-around and on uneven bars and balance beam and placed seventh on floor exercise.
 In late April, Nemour competed at the Cairo World Cup; she won gold on uneven bars and balance beam and won silver on floor exercise behind Jana Mahmoud of Egypt.

 In May, it was revealed that Nemour was leaving her longtime club Avoine-Beaumont.
+Nemour later alleged that her former coaches were verbally abusive from when she was a young age and that she "cried every day", but that she and her family had been told that it was expected of high-level gymnastics training.
+She also alleged that her coaches dismissed her when she said she was in pain and that she experienced abusive weight management.

 At the 2025 World Championships Nemour qualified to the all-around, uneven bars, and balance beam finals despite falling off the latter.
-During the all-around final Nemour incurred a 0.3 point deduction on vault for stepping out of bounds on her landing and fell off of the balance beam.
-As a result she finished fourth, 0.069 points behind bronze medalist Zhang Qingying and only 0.502 points behind gold medalist Angelina Melnikova.
-During the uneven bars final Nemour won the gold medal with a score of 15.566, 1.066 points ahead of silver medalist Melnikova.
-In doing so Nemour became the first gymnast from Africa to become a World Champion.
-During the balance beam final Nemour won the silver medal behind Zhang.
+During the all-around final, Nemour incurred a 0.3 point deduction on vault for stepping out of bounds on her landing and fell off of the balance beam.
+As a result, she finished fourth, 0.069 points behind bronze medalist Zhang Qingying and only 0.502 points behind gold medalist Angelina Melnikova.
+During the uneven bars final, Nemour won the gold medal with a score of 15.566, 1.066 points ahead of silver medalist Melnikova.
+In doing so, Nemour became the first gymnast from Africa to become a World Champion.
+During the balance beam final, Nemour won the silver medal behind Zhang.

+In December, she released a book, L'ombre de l'or (English: The shadow of gold), about her experience in gymnastics.